atsb/Doom64EX-Plus/README.md

 * Support for the Alpha Version of the game
 * Support for the Lost Levels campaign
 * Support for loading PWADs
-* Port to the C Programming Language
+* Port to the C Programming Language like the original game
 * Support for C89 && C99
 * Support for higher resolutions including 21:9
 * More platforms support including Raspberry PI 3, FreeBSD, OpenBSD, Nintendo Switch(WIP), Playstation Vita and Microsoft Xbox.